marcmelendez/UAMMD_intro/code/README.md

    its ends, swinging back and forth in a gravitational field.
 * `cable.cu`: A chain of particles simulating a flexible cable bending under its own weight.
+* `curlyWire.cu`: A chain of particles behaving like a curly wire bending due to angular and torsional forces.